-In the midst of these changing conditions, HR needs to shift strategies.
-As we mentioned before, it now needs to focus more on what the employees need to stay engaged and happy, and to advocate for them with the higher-ups than advocate for the higher-ups and get the results they want out of the company's workforce.
+Amid these changing conditions, HR needs to shift strategies.
+As we mentioned before, it now needs to focus more on what the employees need to stay engaged and happy and advocate for them with the higher-ups rather than for the higher-ups and get the results they want from the company's workforce.

-In that light, let's discuss all the things that HR will need to adapt to, and all the things HR needs to do to ensure employee satisfaction.
+In that light, let's discuss all the things that HR will need to adapt to and what HR needs to do to ensure employee satisfaction.

-- Job Enrichment: Take steps to make the job fulfilling and meaningful for the employees.
-This involves making employees feel a sense of purpose and feel needed, to state their needs clearly and to cultivate fair values in the office.
-Employees should not only trust but identify with the work culture and their own role in it.
+Take steps to make the job fulfilling and meaningful.
+This involves making employees feel a sense of purpose and need, stating their needs clearly, and cultivating fair values in the office.
+Employees should trust and identify with the work culture and its role.

-- Training and Onboarding New Employees: When new recruits reach this stage, HR would now need to focus on telling them how they fit into the company and how their contributions are important, and to make their roles seem meaningful to the employees.
-Emphasize how they're a vital part of furthering the organization's mission, and take steps throughout the company to actually follow through on these promises and claims.
+When new recruits reach this stage, HR would now need to tell them how they fit into the company and how their contributions are important and make their roles seem meaningful to the employees.
+Emphasize how they're a vital part of furthering the organization's mission and take steps to follow through on these promises and claims.

 HR departments in companies worldwide are now dealing with a workforce that has drastically different approaches to work and their careers than the workforce did two decades ago.